rotemassa123/movie_gallery/README.md

 2. Commit your changes (`git commit -am 'Add my feature'`).
 3. Push to the branch (`git push origin feature/myfeature`).
 4. Create a new Pull Request.

+## Personal remarks
+dear reader. there are some deviations and features i would have liked to add to my application, but were unable to due to time constraints. among them:
+1. showcase only top-rated movies and not discovery movies (misunderstood the assignment)
+2. testings
+3. deployment
+4. additional movie filters
+5. UI improvements and feature addition (i.e sort movies by XYZ params)